Polskie Radio: Chronology

 A tenth regional station was planned for Łuck, but the outbreak of war meant that it never opened.
+Out of notable people for the time, Czesław Miłosz, recipient of the 1980 Nobel Prize in Literature, worked as a literary programmer at Polish Radio Wilno in 1936.

 The invasion of Poland by Nazi Germany and the Soviet Union led to the destruction of the network in September 1939, with its final broadcast being a performance of Nocturne in C-sharp minor, Op. posth. by Władysław Szpilman.
 Years later, Szpilman played the same piece for the reopening of the station.